 The reference books and our Roadside Assistance membership

 We have researched most of the campground clubs and most are fine and offer very similar services if you want to travel the same routes and stay in the same member campgrounds as you travel.
 We don't.
 Our goal is to travel America in our RV and see and do what we have only read about, not having the time or perhaps the money to do in our previous working life.

 Roadside Assistance is a must if you spend a lot of time on the road.
 Sooner or later something will require fixin' and it usually doesn't happen when you're sitting in a campground or a dealer;s parking lot.
 We have tried Coach Net and they are fine but only cover the tow vehicle when it is attached.
 We tried Good Sam and actually needed to use them several times and the service was satisfactory but we really take issue with a low introductory price the first year followed the next year by nearly doubling the price at renewal time.
 We dropped them and now use AAA Roadside Assistance.
 The price is decent, the coverage good, and they offer a host of extra free services like trip planning, travel books, and campground guides.

 We do use Good Sam Mail Forwarding service out of Pensacola.
 It is economical and they are responsive to our needs and instructions.
 We did subscribe to Good Sam Travel Assist for one year but did not renew.
-Read the actual Good Sam coverage carefully.
+Read the actual Good Sam coverage carefully before you buy.